Anna Haensch

 Short Biography

-Anna is a senior data scientist in the Tufts University Data Intensive Studies Center with a secondary appointment in the Department of Mathematics and an appointment in the Fletcher Graduate School for Global Affairs.
-She earned a PhD in mathematics from Wesleyan University.
+Anna Haensch holds a PhD in mathematics and is currently a senior data scientist at the Tufts Institute for Artificial Intelligence (formerly the Data Intensive Studies Center) at Tufts University with secondary faculty appointments in the Department of Mathematics and the Fletcher Graduate School for International Affairs.
 Her research lies at the intersection of mathematics and the social sciences and it deals with the many ways that we can connect data-driven systems to policy to make a safer, more sustainable, and more equitable world.

 Medium Biography